Rajeshwar Singh

-Rajeshwar Singh is an Indian politician and a member of the 18th Legislative Assembly of Uttar Pradesh representing Sarojini Nagar constituency of Lucknow district.
+Rajeshwar Singh (born 11 March 1973) is an Indian politician and a member of the 18th Legislative Assembly of Uttar Pradesh representing Sarojini Nagar constituency of Lucknow district.
 He is a member of the Bharatiya Janata Party.
 Singh is a former joint director of the Enforcement Directorate.

 Personal life

-Singh was born in Lucknow in the family of Ran Bahadur Singh, a deputy inspector general of police (DIG).
-A graduate from the Colvin Taluqdars' College in Lucknow, he completed his PhD from Uttar Pradesh Rajarshi Tandon Open University in 2011.
-SIngh is married to Laxmi Singh, an IPS officer, with whom he has a daughter.
+Singh was born on 11 March 1973 in Lucknow in the family of Ran Bahadur Singh, a deputy inspector general of police (DIG).
+A graduate from the Colvin Taluqdars' College in Lucknow, he completed his B. Tech from Indian School of Mines, Dhanbad and a PhD from Uttar Pradesh Rajarshi Tandon Open University in 2011.
+Singh is married to Laxmi Singh, an IPS officer, with whom he has a daughter.

 Career

-An officer of the Uttar Pradesh Police since the last 14 years, Singh took a voluntary retirement from the post of the Joint Director of Enforcement Directorate on 31 January 2022 to join politics.
+An officer of the Uttar Pradesh Police (Provincial Police Service) since the last 14 years, Singh took a voluntary retirement from the post of the Joint Director of Enforcement Directorate on 31 January 2022 to join politics.

-In the 2022 Uttar Pradesh Legislative Assembly election, Singh represented Bharatiya Janata Party as a candidate from Sarojini Nagar and went on to defeat Samajwadi Party's Abhishek Mishra by a margin of 56,186 votes, succeeding own party member and incumbent Swati SIngh in the process.
+In the 2022 Uttar Pradesh Legislative Assembly election, Singh represented Bharatiya Janata Party as a candidate from Sarojini Nagar and went on to defeat Samajwadi Party's Abhishek Mishra by a margin of 56,186 votes, succeeding own party member and incumbent Swati Singh in the process.